orsuharikrishna/Git-Workflow/documentation/git-workflow-commands.md

 1. Below freelancers are working for an experimental project called 'pratice-git'

-    * Developers: Lisa, Sophie and Rachel
+    * Developers: Lisa and Rachel
+    * Developer Lead: Sophie
     * Admin: Erika

 2. Below task is assigned to each of them: